virchich/lox/grammar.md

 unary       -> ( "-" | "!" ) unary | primary ;
 primary     -> NUMBER | STRING | "true" | "false" | "nil" | "(" expression ")" ;
 ```

+Where,

+- '*' — zero or more times;
+- '+' — one or more times;
+- '?' — zero or one time but not more;